 2. Appointment Setting

-Appointment setters contact potential clients to schedule meetings.
-This role relies heavily on communication, organization, and professionalism.
+Appointment setters contact potential clients to schedule meetings for sales teams.
+This role relies heavily on verbal communication, organization, and professionalism.

 3. Billing

 Billing professionals handle invoices, payments, and account records.
-Basic computer skills and attention to detail are usually sufficient for entry-level roles.
+Basic computer skills and a strong attention to detail are usually sufficient to land entry-level roles in this field.

 4. Bookkeeping

-Bookkeepers manage financial records and transactions.
-Familiarity with spreadsheets or tools like Excel or QuickBooks is helpful.
+Bookkeepers manage daily financial records and transactions for businesses.
+Familiarity with spreadsheets or accounting tools like Excel or QuickBooks is highly helpful.

 5. Call Center Jobs

-Call center agents assist customers via phone with questions or service issues.
+Call center agents assist customers via phone with questions, orders, or service issues.
 Strong communication and a quiet workspace are key requirements.
+For related resume help, see our guide on how to write customer service on a resume.

 6. Chat Support

-Chat support agents help customers through live messaging.
-Fast typing and clear written communication are important.
+Chat support agents help customers through live text messaging.
+Fast typing speeds and clear, empathetic written communication are the most important skills for this role.

 7. Collections

-Collections roles involve contacting customers about overdue payments.
-These jobs require patience, communication skills, and professionalism.
+Collections roles involve contacting customers about overdue payments and setting up payment plans.
+These jobs require patience, strong communication skills, and a thick skin.

 8. Community Engagement

-These roles focus on building relationships with audiences through social media, outreach, and events.
+These roles focus on building relationships with online audiences through social media management, community moderation, and digital events.

 9. Customer Service